microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/index.md

 ## Prerequisites

-An Azure subscription is required, where you can create an AI Project along with its AI Hub Resource, a Content Safety service, and an AI Search service.
+An Azure external subscription is required, where you can create an AI Project along with its AI Hub Resource, a Content Safety service, a new instance of Azure OpenAI, and an AI Search service.